 Brain Injury Support Group in Joliet

-Easterseals Joliet Region offers a weekly support group for persons who have had an acquired or traumatic brain injury.
+Easterseals Joliet Region offers a monthly support group for persons who have had an acquired or traumatic brain injury.
 Support groups enable individuals to exchange ideas in a confidential atmosphere where both positive and negative views can be expressed without being judged.
-Group meets Wednesdays at 6pm at 212 Barney Drive, Joliet.
+Group meets the first Wednesday of the month at 6pm at 212 Barney Drive, Joliet

 The Many Faces of Caregiving Study